spdx/spdx-3-model/model/Licensing/Licensing.md

 * the SPDX data creator has intentionally provided no information (no meaning should be implied by doing so).

-If a declaredLicense relationship is not present, no conclusion can be drawn.
+If a declaredLicense relationship is not present, no assumptions can be made about whether or not a declaredLicense exists.
-Note that a missing declaredLicense is not the same as a relationship to a NoAssertionLicense since the latter is a "known unknown" whereas no conclusion can be drawn from a missing declaredLicense relationship.
+Note that a missing declaredLicense is not the same as a relationship to a NoAssertionLicense since the latter is a "known unknown" whereas no assumptions can be made from a missing declaredLicense relationship.